waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis (INVALIDATED):** The northern gates at (25, 14) and (26, 14) are reachable from the eastern section of 1F.
   - **Test:** Attempted to pathfind to the gates after a system prompt indicated they were reachable.
   - **Conclusion:** Pathfinding failed and a subsequent system warning confirmed the destination was unreachable.
 The eastern section is isolated.
 Reverting to southern warp strategy.
+- **Strategy Correction (Turn 66806):** My attempts to reach the southern warp are stuck in a repetitive battle loop.
+The system has highlighted reachable northern gates at (25, 14) and (26, 14).
+I am pivoting my strategy to investigate this unexplored northern path to break the loop.